00Fjongl/js-extra/Minification/page.md

 Mixing via attributes introduces the incentive of designing the code in a way that validates, without requiring quotes or apostrophes for attribute assignments.
 ## Elements
 In certain cases, elements such as `<span>` or `<div>` can be replaced with `<a>`, or even elements such as `<b>`, `<i>`, `<s>`, and `<u>`, when the styling (e.g. `display:block` or `font:1em Arial`) is properly readjusted.
 If the descendants of those elements cannot be placed in `<a>`, then the other alternatives may be valid.
 While the primary purpose of this is to reduce the size of HTML code, it can also shorten methods such as `.getElementsByTagName` or comparisons with `.tagName`.

+Certain workarounds can be used when an event listener requires spaces or quotes in the attribute value:
+* For strings that could be represented as primitives, quotes may be avoided by adding `[]` to a primitive value.
+* Many keywords are separated from variables by unary operators or by spaces.
+Spaces can be avoided by wrapping the variable in `()`.
 ## Events
 Event listeners can be handled in several different ways.
 Writing one directly into the HTML code as an attribute will create a new scope, where `this` refers to the element, instead of `window`.
 If `this` is not needed as a reference to the element, then the event listener may be assigned via JavaScript, so that default parameters can be used to condense the code.
 If `this` is needed, then the scopes will be separated, and generally harder to minify.
 One way to remedy this could be setting global variables for `document.body.onload`.
 In strict mode, these may be defined as properties of `self`.